vax11780/go-irc/README.md

 * Add IP:PORT as arguments
 * Add ability to execute LUA or other scripts with a "/command <string>" similiar to /quit

+another change at the end of this file